maxludden/supergene-v2/books/book06/md/chapter-2049.md

 Wood was fast, though.
 He hit Golot’s arm, making his shot go wide.
 Then, he punched the enemy’s nose.

-“F*ck you!”
+“Fuck you!”
 The waitress ran forward, as did all her workmates.

 They worked with synergy, dodging the guns as they got close enough to fight hand to hand.